 The MPSP enabling legislation repurposes the state's former high-risk pool, the Minnesota Comprehensive Health Association (MCHA) to administer the MPSP.
 Governed by a 13-member board, MCHA must establish operational processes and procedures subject to the approval of Commerce.
 MCHA will reimburse eligible health insurers for reinsurance-eligible expenses incurred during a plan year.
 Health insurers will remain responsible for ongoing enrollment, notice, administration, and claims handling responsibilities.
+MCHA staff and Commerce have already begun work on operational planning.

-MCHA collects data to determine reinsurance payments, and disburses reinsurance payments to each eligible health carrier.
+MCHA collects data to determine reinsurance payments and disburses reinsurance payments to each eligible health carrier.
 Reinsurance payments are calculated with respect to an eligible health insurers' incurred claims costs for an enrollee's covered benefits in a plan year.
 Once an enrollee's claims exceed the attachment point, reinsurance payments are calculated as the product of the coinsurance rate and the lesser of 1) the claims cost minus the attachment point, or 2) the reinsurance cap minus the attachment point.
 Reinsurance payments cannot exceed the total amount paid by a health insurer for an eligible claim.
 Health insurers must provide data to MCHA and maintain certain records in order to be eligible for the reinsurance program.

-After plan year 2018, the MCHA board will propose the payment parameters each year, taking into account available funding, to ensure stabilized premiums, increased market participation, improved access to providers, and mitigation of the impact of high-risk individuals.
-2 Commerce can approve or disapprove the proposed parameters.
+After plan year 2018, the MCHA board will propose the payment parameters each year, taking into account available funding, in order to ensure stabilized premiums, increased market participation, improved access to providers, and mitigation of the impact of high-risk individuals.2 Commerce can approve or disapprove proposed parameters.
 For plan year 2019 and beyond, the attachment point may be no lower than \$50,000; the coinsurance rate may be no higher than 80 percent; and the cap may be no higher than \$250,000.
+Note that evaluations indicate that plan year 2018 parameters have been reasonably set to ensure that the MPSP will have sufficient funds in time to meet its obligations, an important consideration given the unknown cash flow timing of initial federal waiver support.
+A detailed timeline of MPSP implementation is included in Attachment C.